 There is one member of my extended family I have always looked up to – my grandfather from my mother’s side.
 He’s a stocky man in his late eighties now, but he is as bright as any young fellow.
 There are no signs of senile dementia or anything like that.
 That’s probably because of his occupation – you see, he used to be a chief accountant at a major law firm.
 He would run numbers in his head all the time.

-My uncle doesn’t do much nowadays, he has been retired for more than a decade.
+My uncle doesn’t do much nowadays.
+He has been retired for more than a decade.
 He goes fishing quite often, he is no stranger to exercising in general and cycling in particular.
 All in all, he tends to stay quite active both physically and mentally.
-I hold him in high regard for two reasons – he is quite level-headed even in times of stress and he has a great sense of humour.
-His occupation shaped him into the hardy but sensible man that he is today.
+I hold him in high regard for two reasons: he is quite level-headed even in times of stress and his great sense of humour.
+His occupation shaped him into the hardy but sensible man he is today.

 I have to say that it took me a while to see the real character of my grandfather.
-He would always be there for me when I was a child but I paid little attention to that.
-Nowadays I am much more appreciative of what he is and how much he has done for me.
+He would always be there for me when I was a child, but I paid little attention to that.
+Nowadays, I am much more appreciative of who he is and how much he has done for me.

 IELTS Speaking Part 3